gouh0002/mtm6302-capstone-gouh0002/README.md

 - The layout is visually appealing, with a focus on organization and clarity.

 This mockup provides a starting point for the PokeHUB website, offering a user-friendly and engaging platform for Pokemon enthusiasts.

+## Overview

+PokeHub is a web application that displays a gallery of Pokémon, allowing users to explore and mark Pokémon as "caught."
+The app utilizes HTML, CSS, JavaScript, and the PokeAPI to load Pokémon data dynamically.

+## Prototype Development Report

+### Steps Taken

+- **Static Pokémon List**: A list of Pokémon was initially created in a static HTML file to serve as the main gallery.
+- **Detail View**: A `div` element was added to show details for a selected Pokémon.
+At this stage, this view only displays details for one specific Pokémon, regardless of which one is clicked.
+- **Navigation Filters**: JavaScript was used to implement navigation filters for different Pokémon statuses — **All**, **Caught**, and **Free** — allowing users to view Pokémon based on their caught status.

+### Challenges Faced

+- **Dynamic Detail Display**: A challenge encountered is making the detail view update dynamically according to the selected Pokémon.
+Currently, the detail div displays only one Pokémon's information, which will be refined further with additional JavaScript functionality.

+## Resources Used

+- **HTML/CSS**: For building the basic structure and styling of the app.
+- **JavaScript**: For implementing interactivity, including the navigation filters.
+- **PokeAPI**: Will be used to dynamically load Pokémon data in future development.

+---